microsoft/scFM-datamix/Evaluations/README.md

 # Evaluations

-This directory contains directories for evaluating `ldvae` and `Geneformer` models.
+This directory contains directories for evaluating `ldvae` and `geneformer` models.
 We give instructions running the eval scripts for each of these below:

 ## LDVAE